Adolescent Medicine Training

 Additionally, residents see adolescent patients at a number of sites outside Yale; these include a College Health Clinic sessions at Fairfield University, (under the guidance of Joanne Zolkowski-Wynne), and the Bridgeport Juvenile Detention facility.
 These clinical sites are offered to provide residents with a varied and comprehensive clinical experience in Adolescent Medicine.

-In addition, the PCC Adolescent Clinic serves as a site for medical students during the ambulatory part of their third year required clerkship in pediatrics, and a two-week elective for 4th year medical students, which will allow students to rotate through all of the primary care and subspecialty sites providing care to adolescents.
+In addition, the PCC Adolescent Clinic serves as a site for medical students during the pediatric primary care portion of the required Biopsychosocial Approach to Health Clerkship, and a two-week elective for 4th year medical students, which will allow students to rotate through all of the primary care and subspecialty sites providing care to adolescents.
 The advanced level nurse practitioners also precept medical students at the school-based clinic sites as part of their pediatric ambulatory rotations.